Jahia/search-and-replace/README.md

-# Jahia Global Replace
+# Search and Replace

 ## Overview
-The Jahia Global Replace module provide an interface to search and replace a term on the site where the module is deployed.
+The Search and Replace module provide an interface to search and replace a term on the site where the module is deployed.
  It is accessible on the site settings section in Edit Mode under the name `Search & Replace`.
-Using this module any user with the `editGlobalReplace` permission will be able to search and replace in the Digital Factory site.
+Using this module any user with the `editSearchAndReplace` permission will be able to search and replace in the Digital Factory site.

 ## Goals